sleeptoken/zettelkasten/Remote Thought/Disallow Redirects & PHP Type Juggling.md

 ```
 `strstr()` function - find the first occurrence of a string
 PHP doesn't entirely care what your variable really is, it all depends on what context you're using it in there
-because of the 2nd condition in the if statement we will add a number >10 at the start of our pass
+because of the 2nd condition in the if statement we will add a number >10 at the start of our password
+thus we will add `11iloveyou`  to retrieve the password

 ### References